atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

 1. test load new mibs: `testmibs vendorname`

  _Deal with any errors reported in the output.
 Eventually it should be silent._
-1. run snmptranslate across all mibs: `genxlate all`
+1. run snmptranslate across all mibs: `genxlate`

  _Deal with any errors reported in the output.
 Eventually it should be silent._
 1. inspect snmptranslate diffs: `git diff netdisco-mibs/extras/reports/all`